 - developed five categories of huts (by number of bunks) and criteria for hut location, design, colors, size, and environmental impact,

 - developed simple and cost-effective national hut designs,

 - utilized new materials and construction techniques to address deficiencies,

 - built 100 new huts, mostly to replace existing huts, and

 - created a program of hut conservation and hut historians to document this rich history.

-How the DOC overcame the many inevitable tensions and conflicts to create a coherent system is a topic I want to learn more about.
-The footnotes in this book lead me to other sources about how the DOC worked with concessionaires and the tramping community to resolve conflicts involving matters such as:
+My appetite was whetted for more detail on the inevitable conflicts to resolve in unifying the pieces into a coherent system on public lands.
+And the footnotes will lead me to other sources about how the DOC worked with concessionaires and the tramping community to resolve conflicts involving matters such as:

 - charging fees for huts and hiking,

 - the extent to which private interests can profit from use of public lands,